 As a consequence, competition in e-commerce is increasing, so does the need to position both products and product categories on search engines.

-How can a copywriter contribute to improving e-sales performance?
+How a copywriter can contribute to improving e-sales performance

 When it comes to e-commerce, a copywriter’s contribution consists of crafting content for product descriptions or category summaries.